lanpokn/Event-3DGS/Readme.md

 ## Introduction
 This repository contains the research code for **Event-3DGS: Event-based 3D Reconstruction Using 3D Gaussian Splatting**, which is accepted by NeurlPS 2024.
-The video introduction can refer to https://recorder-v3.slideslive.com/?share=92624&s=576b3d56-3c7c-46aa-abdf-1eac1d3a4d1d

 The mainpage of my paper in NeurlPS 2024 is https://neurips.cc/virtual/2024/poster/96044

 The code is designed to implement the event-based 3D reconstruction algorithm described in the paper and includes key components such as the photovoltage contrast estimation module and a novel event-based loss for optimizing reconstruction quality.